collapsed-stacks/startups/questions/3005/does-a-confidentiality-agreement-need-to-be-signed-by-two-people-from-my-company.md

 - posted by: [Jason ](https://stackexchange.com/users/5270470/jason) on 2015-01-31
 - score: 0

-<p>The second title  doesn't need to be signed if both parties are in good standing (authorized) to sign. </p>
+The second title  doesn't need to be signed if both parties are in good standing (authorized) to sign.